brucelawson/brucelawson.github.io/tota11y/instructions.md

 ### Empty Elements

 When we remediated the marketing sites in 2020, we noticed lots of empty headings, or multiple ```<br>``` elements, presumably for spacing.
-These can be announced to assistive technology users, but with no further information (because they're blank), amd so will be confusing and give a worse experience
+Empty headings might be announced to assistive technology users (depending on the screen reader and user settings) but offer no further information (because they're blank), amd so will be confusing and give a worse experience.

 Multiple ```<br>``` tags are shown in yellow as a warning, as they won't hurt user experience (but which may indicate that the component needs some designer/ developer love):